 - Our employees are prohibited from offering health care professionals items of personal benefit, such as tickets to sporting events, support for office social events, or gift certificates for stores or golf outings.
 Where permitted, we may occasionally provide health care professionals with approved educational items that are not of substantial monetary value and that are intended primarily for educational purposes.
 Such materials may include medical textbooks, medical journals and anatomical models.

-- Our employees and others speaking on behalf of the company may give presentations specifically designed to provide the type of information that practicing health care professionals have indicated is needed and most useful in the treatment of their patients, in accordance with U.S. FDA regulations and the regulations of other countries in which the presentations or discussions are taking place.
-In connection with such presentations or discussions, occasional modest meals may be offered to attendees and must occur in a venue and manner conducive to informational communication.
+- Our employees and others speaking on behalf of the company may give presentations specifically designed to provide the type of information that practicing health care professionals have indicated is needed and most useful in the treatment of their patients, in accordance with U.S. Food and Drug Administration (FDA) regulations and the regulations of other countries in which the presentations or discussions are taking place

 Hiring people with the right values, and then reinforcing those values: We look for people who believe in a value system similar to ours.
 In our interview process, we try to ascertain how candidates make decisions.
 We are interested in people who will want to commercialize our medicines and vaccines based on the merits of our products and the applicable science.

-Maintaining strict control over promotional materials: Every promotional claim we make throughout the world has to be approved by our medical and legal experts for accuracy and balance, in accordance with legal requirements and ethical considerations.
+Maintaining strict control over promotional materials: Every promotional claim we make throughout the world has to be approved through a rigorous approval process to ensure compliance with legal requirements and ethical considerations.
 In the U.S., we also submit new promotional materials to the FDA for new-product approvals and new indications prior to use.

 Ensuring strong medical, legal and compliance oversight: Our medical, legal and compliance teams are active partners who foster ethical promotional practices, helping to achieve business goals by reducing risk and increasing compliance with the laws and guidelines in a highly regulated environment.
 Our medical, legal and compliance teams are also involved in ensuring that the sales force provides balanced information to physicians and health care decision makers.